What to do if you are self-isolating or share your home with others and your home needs to be repaired.

 If you have a problem with your home, you should tell your landlord or letting agent.

-Self-isolating and your home needs repair
+Self-isolating or shielding and your home needs repair

 You should arrange for them to contact you either by phone, email or through a family member or friend.

 We recommend no work should be carried out in any household which is self-isolating or where a person who is classed as extremely vulnerable is undertaking ‘shielding’ measures, unless it is to repair a fault which poses a direct risk to people’s safety, for example emergency plumbing.
 In these cases, Public Health Wales can provide advice to tradespeople and households.
 No work should be carried out by a tradesperson who has coronavirus symptoms, however mild.

 Your landlord, or someone working on their behalf, may ask to visit your home to carry out repairs, maintenance, or another property related service.
 You should use your own personal judgement around letting somebody into your home.